jamiewilbraham/azure-docs/articles/cognitive-services/Content-Moderator/ecommerce-retail-catalog-moderation.md

 # Tutorial: Moderate e-commerce product images with Azure Content Moderator

-In this tutorial, you'll learn how to use Azure Cognitive Services, including Content Moderator, to classify and moderate product images for an e-commerce scenario.
+In this tutorial, you'll learn how to use Azure Cognitive Research Technologies, including Content Moderator, to classify and moderate product images for an e-commerce scenario.
 You'll use Computer Vision and Custom Vision to apply tags (labels) to images, and then you will create a team review, which combines Content Moderator's machine-learning-based technologies with human review teams to provide an intelligent moderation system.

 This tutorial shows you how to: